convox/docs/docs/networking/private-networking.md

 ## Converting an Existing Rack to Private

-It's not currently possible to toggle a rack between Public and Private due to how EFS mount targets work (one subnet per AZ at a time, so it's not possible to switch from public to private subnets, or vice versa).
+It's not currently possible to toggle a Rack between Public and Private due to how EFS mount targets work (one subnet per AZ at a time, so it's not possible to switch from public to private subnets, or vice versa).

 ## Privacy Parameters